Peru president open to early election talks, says not the time to change constitution

 By Marco Aquino

-LIMA, Dec 9 (Reuters) - Peru's President Dina Boluarte said on Friday she is willing to discuss early elections with the country's political and civil organizations, but ruled out kick-starting constitutional changes for the time being.
+LIMA, Dec 9 (Reuters) - Peru President Dina Boluarte on Friday said she was willing to discuss early elections with the country's political and civil organizations, but ruled out kick-starting constitutional changes for the time being.

 Boluarte, who took office on Wednesday hours after her predecessor Pedro Castillo was ousted, said she was calling for calm as protests broke out in support of the former president.